-This information is available for print here – Recovery Tools – Your relationship with urges and Cravings
+This information is available for print here – Recovery Tools – Your relationship with urges and cravings

 Your Relationship with Urges and Cravings

 The challenges of urges, wants, desires and cravings (referred to in future as “urges”) to use drugs, alcohol, pornography, gambling and other addictive processes and substances is frequently experienced by people seeking to achieve or maintain abstinence from addictions.
 The challenge tends to reduce over time but can be triggered again many months or even years into abstinence.
-Addiction Recovery tools give you a way to deal with these challenges.
+Addiction Recovery tools give you ways to deal with these challenges.

 This takes practice.
 One way to think about this is the difference between being in the sea, overcome and swimming against the tide of the urge, versus being on the shore observing, watching, and calmly deciding what to do next.

 Another way to think about a once removed relationship with urges is to understand them as time-limited events – they will come, and they will go, and you have a choice of how you respond to them.
 They may be uncomfortable, challenging and at times distressing.
 Accept this, so that you can become skilful with them and continue along the path towards and into recovery.

 Here are some tips, skills and ways that people use to work with cravings and urges.
 It is important to remember that urges will pass and they will lose power, especially when you have handled them skilfully a few times.

 Don’t use for another hour… then another hour … Or don’t use for another 5 minutes, if an hour is too much.
 This puts a space between the urge and using – in this time the urge to use will decrease.